Linux Device Command Line Utilities

 While many Linux distros have tools like liveusb-creator on Fedora, I prefer the above tools due to cross-platform compatibility reasons.

-command line utility, is available on most Unix-like operating systems including Linux distributions and OS X, and has a Windows port available too.
+For instance, the dd command line utility, is available on most Unix-like operating systems including Linux distributions and OS X, and has a Windows port available too.

 Shout out to this TL;DR on explaining how this naming convention came about.
 Thanks!